wimalopaan/opentx/README.md

 # FlySky i6x port of OpenTX

-This is a port of OpenTX for the venerable FlySky I6X.
-I'm already using it to fly.
-Never went back to the stock firmware.
-No releases or proper instructions yet, until it's more mature.
-But you can find in the RCGroups thread the latest build and some instructions and videos contributed by fellow early adopters.
+This is a port of OpenTX for the venerable.
+You can find in the [RCGroups thread](https://www.rcgroups.com/forums/showthread.php?3916435-FlySky-I6X-port-of-OpenTX) the latest build and some instructions and videos contributed by fellow early adopters.

 ## Navigation: